 - Graywire LLC v.
 Ciena Corp. et al, Case No. 1:2008-cv-02993 (N.D.
 Ga): Lead counsel for Cisco and Ciena.
 Invalidated all asserted claims of all three asserted patents in inter partes re-examinations, and the Federal Circuit affirmed.
 Case dismissed, and clients received royalty-free licenses in 2018.

-Examples from the last five years of patent cases Mr. Gaudet won for the defendant by forcing voluntary dimissals in return for no payment by his clients include the following:
+Recent examples of patent cases Mr. Gaudet won for the defendant by forcing voluntary dismissals in return for no payment by his clients include the following:

 - Vir2us, Inc. v.
 Cisco Systems, Inc., et al., Case No. 3:16-cv-06988 (N.D.
 Cal.)